 Children and Adolescents

-With older children and teens, I use a combination of “talk therapy” and activities such as art, writing, or games to help make processing a bit more comfortable.
+With older children and teens, I use a combination of “talk therapy” and activities such as art, writing, or games to make therapy feel safe and engaging.

 I can help children with a variety of issues, including: